edalquist/van_plex/README.md

     *   `User`: The SSH username to use for the connection (e.g., `pi`).
     *   `SSHKeyFile`: The path to the SSH private key to use for the connection.
 If left blank, the system's default key will be used.
     *   `CheckIntervalSeconds`: How often (in seconds) the script should check if the Pi is online.
 Defaults to 60.
+    *   `PostSyncSleepSeconds`: How long (in seconds) the script should wait after a successful sync before checking again.
+Defaults to 3600.
     *   `SyncDirs`: A JSON object mapping local source paths to remote destination paths.
     *   `LockFile`: The path to the lock file to prevent concurrent runs.
     *   `LogFile`: The path to the log file.